-Each wired-remote rack sensor has two thermistors/probes.
+For wired remote sensors, either 2T sensors or T/H sensors may be utilized.
+The VertivTM Liebert® iCOMTM controller shall populate the user interface with the applicable data according to the sensor style utilized.
 In Individual Sensor mode, the higher temperature reading or the average temperature reading of the two probes can be used.
 In Unit Sensors mode, some or all of the rack sensor's temperature readings are considered for higher (maximum) or average calculation.
 For example, setting three sensors as control and average for unit mode, averages the three highest temperature readings.

 At the system level, using a unit to unit (U2U) network, the same maximum or average calculations can be based on readings from all of the sensors in all of the units in group (including those in standby) using teamwork.
-See Teamwork Modes on page 101.
+See Teamwork Modes on page 65.

-- SERVICE - 1.
-Touch Ease, then Ease > Auxiliary Device Setup > Sensors > Wired Remote Sensors > Setup.
-The set-up SENSOR PROPERTIES panel opens. - Adjust the settings for the cooling units sensor array, and touch Save.
+- service, then > Auxiliary Device Setup > Sensors > Wired Remote Sensors > Setup.
+The set-up 1.
+Touch SENSOR PROPERTIES panel opens. - 2.
+Adjust the settings for the cooling units sensor array, and touch Save.
 Wired Remote Sensor-Set Up Options below, describes the setting options. - 3.
 Touch a specific sensor.
 The SENSOR PROPERTIES for that sensor open.